osthread/Trinix/bot-legal-docs/privacy-policy.md

 ## 4. Data Sharing and Disclosure
 Trinix does not sell, rent, or share user data with third parties.
 However, data may be shared under the following circumstances:
 - If required by law, to comply with legal obligations.
-- To protect the security and integrity of the Bot or its users.

 ---